Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 Noah: "Eunie..."

-She turned back and face them, "Come on, though..."
+She turned back and faced them, "Come on, though..."

 Mio: "You're not going to manage this overnight.
 Not the way you all are right now.
 Even so...
 It can't hurt to have a little hope, can it?"